Bring Medicare home!

 WHAT ARE THE FACTS?

-Medicare may go bankrupt in twelve years, according to the 2011 Medicare Trustees report.
+Medicare may go bankrupt in several years, according to the Medicare Trustees report.

 News stories everyday report the worsening budget crisis facing our government.
-Because of the ongoing pandemic: economic recession, high unemployment, reduced tax revenues and increasing health care expenses, Medicare may run out of funds in 2028.
+Because of the post pandemic recovery, economic inflation, unemployment, reduced tax revenues and increasing health care expenses, Medicare may run out of funds in 2028.
 Social Security benefits may also face cuts or increased requirements.

 According to the US Social Security Administration July 2022 data, there are 35,032 American seniors (65+ age) who reside in the Philippines who receive their SSA monthly payments there (https://www.ssa.gov/deposit/foreign.htm).
 Worldwide, there are 714,316 Americans retirees living overseas who are SSA recipients who are only eligible to receive Medicare upon their returning to the USA.

-Cost savings assumptions for the Centers for Medicare & Medicaid Services (CMS) should be forward looking (putting the horse before the cart) since most Filipino American seniors and their spouses like to retire in the PH.
-They are already paying their $170.10 CMS monthly premium ($2,041 a year for Part B - or more if Part C) which is deducted from their SSA benefit.
+Cost savings assumptions for the Centers for Medicare & Medicaid Services (CMS) should be forward looking (putting the horse before the cart) since most Filipino American seniors and their spouses want to retire in the PH.
+They are paying their $174 monthly CMS Part C premium (or $2,088 a year for Part B) which is deducted from their monthly SSA benefit.

 IS PORTABILITY A PART OF THE SOLUTION?